I’m not pretty enough.

 Also, as young girls, most of us were taught modesty and to praise ourselves was considered boastful (and probably not very 'ladylike').

-Another thought…have you ever noticed when women get together they tend to commiserate and connect by making self-deprecating comments ("ugh…I need to lose 5 pounds for these jeans to look right”)?
+Have you ever noticed when women get together they tend to commiserate and connect by making self-deprecating comments ("ugh…I need to lose 5 pounds for these jeans to look right”)?

 Personally, I've never understood this line of conversation, but I'm always amazed when I'm chatting to a group of women at a party and this happens every.single.time.
 They all start listing out their faults and what they've failed at!
-(It's usually at this point, where I quietly slip away and go hang with the boys since they never do this and it's a lot more light-hearted and fun!).
+(It's usually at this point, where I quietly slip away and go hang with the men since they never do this and it's a lot more light-hearted and fun!).

 LADIES, THIS HAS TO STOP!!